nrkno/Eventually/README.md

 ## Installation

+Eventually is available as a CocoaPod (`pod 'Eventually'`) and the Swift Package Manager.
+Framework installation is also available by dragging the Eventually.xcodeproj into your project or via Carthage.

-Installation is supported for CocoaPods, Carthage, and the Swift Package Manager.
-For installation methods, please refer to that systems documentation.
-Eventually has no dependencies outside of GCD.
+Eventually has no dependencies outside of Foundation and Dispatch (GCD)

 ## License